 M.Mus in Organ Performance: University of Notre Dame (2003)

 Carol works in the Academic Support Center which is a dedicated space for students with learning differences and/or ADHD.
 Carol supports students during their FLEX periods through check-ins and assistance with their academic classes.
 She has worked as a teacher, counselor, campus minister, and coach during her years in high school education.
-In her free time, Carol runs, plays tennis, practices yoga, and travels.
-Carol is a proud mom of two Jesuit alum and alumna of St. Francis High School.

 Paul Rose began teaching at Jesuit in the fall of 1979.
 He has taught every social science class at Jesuit over the years.
 Currently, Paul teaches Advanced Placement United States History (Junior year class).
 Paul Rose over the past five years has traveled extensively across the United States to many historical sites including Gettysburg, Independence Hall, Yorktown, and Williamsburg to name a few.